OP 65.02: Effort Commitment and Certification

 1. Policy Statement

-It is the policy of Texas Tech University (TTU) that all faculty and staff comply with state (State of Texas Uniform Grant Management Standards) and federal regulations (Uniform Guidance Subpart E – Cost Principles Section 200.430) as well as institutional policies regarding proposing, charging, and certifying effort on sponsored project and cost share funds.
+It is the policy of Texas Tech University (TTU) that all faculty and staff comply with state (State of Texas Grant Management Standards) and federal (Uniform Guidance 2 CFR 200.308 and 2 CFR 200.430) regulations, as well as institutional policies regarding proposing, charging, and certifying effort on sponsored project and cost share funds.

 2. Definitions

 b.
-Commitment – Committed effort offered to a sponsor in the proposal documents over the life of an award that is specified and quantified and becomes a binding commitment upon execution of the award agreement.
+Commitment – Committed effort offered to a sponsor in the proposal documents over the life of an award that is specified, quantified, and becomes a binding commitment upon execution of the award agreement

 c.
-Cost Share – The portion of the total costs of a sponsored project that is paid by the university or a third party, rather than the sponsor
+Cost Share – The portion of project costs paid by the university or a third party, rather than the sponsor

 d.
-Effort – The proportion of time spent on any activity expressed as a percentage of total professional duties
+Effort – The proportion of time spent on all activities performed, expressed as a percentage of total professional duties; for reporting purposes, effort is calculated in percentages, not hours, with total effort equal to 100 percent

-e.
-Effort Coordinators – Individuals identified at the departmental level responsible for monitoring effort reports for their respective departments
+f.
+Effort Coordinator – Individual identified at the departmental level responsible for monitoring effort reports and final processing of certified effort statements for their respective department; effort coordinators are typically not effort certifiers, and vice versa

 3. Professional Duties

-Faculty and staff may engage in consulting for entities outside the university in accordance with OP 32.07.
+Faculty and staff may engage in consulting for entities outside the university in accordance with OP 32.07, Other Employment, Faculty Consulting, and Public Offices, and System Regulation 10.12.
 Effort expended on such consulting is in addition to university responsibilities and, therefore, excluded from total effort.

 4. Institutional Base Salary

-Institutional base salary (IBS) is defined in detail in OP 74.16.
-For employees on a nine-month appointment, regular summer appointments are part of IBS and included in effort certifications.
-These individual's rate of pay for summer work is based on the nine-month academic year salary rate.
+Institutional base salary (IBS) is defined in detail in OP 74.16, Institutional Base Salary.
+For employees with a nine-month appointment, regular summer appointments are part of IBS and included in effort certifications based on the annualized salary to determine IBS.

 5. Committed Effort

-Levels of effort proposed in any sponsored project application should be consistent with the actual effort that each individual is expected to expend on the project during the relevant performance period(s).
-The amount of salary support requested normally should be determined by multiplying the proposed level of effort by the individual's IBS.
+Levels of effort proposed in any sponsored project application should be consistent with the actual effort each individual is expected to expend on the project during the relevant performance period(s).
+The amount of salary support requested normally is determined by multiplying the proposed level of effort by the individuals IBS.
 In some cases, the amount of requested salary support may be less than this amount.
 In no event should the requested salary exceed the amount determined by multiplying the proposed level of effort by IBS.

 a.
 Maximum Effort